FabricLabs/fabric/SECURITY.md

 - Peeled (and relay-as-is) `P2P_SESSION_OFFER` / `P2P_SESSION_OPEN` are **ignored** before peer-registry / `_addressToId` mutation or `SESSION_OPEN` replies — a valid attacker-signed handshake must not rebind the last hop’s pin.
 - Peeled `P2P_CHAT_MESSAGE`, `P2P_PEERING_OFFER`, `P2P_PEER_GOSSIP`, and `P2P_PEER_ANNOUNCE` deliver/observe locally only (no mesh `relayFrom`, no chat/peering/gossip budget burn, no candidate enqueue under the TCP last hop).
 - Peeled / relay-as-is `P2P_PEER_ALIAS` observes/emits only — does not set `connections[]._alias`, bind registry `address` to the last hop, or mesh-relay under that hop.
+- Peeled / relay-as-is `DocumentRequest` observes/emits only — does **not** auto-fulfill or queue pending delivery to the TCP last hop, and does not mesh-relay or private-rewrite under that hop.
+- Peeled / relay-as-is inventory requests do not reply `INVENTORY_RESPONSE` to the last hop or second-flood the request.
 - Peeled / relay-as-is inners do **not** re-debit the TCP hop’s inbound wire-traffic credits (outer envelope already paid).
 - Peeled / relay-as-is logical-register duplicates (including `CONTRACT_PUBLISH` hijack) do not soft/hijack-penalize the TCP last hop.
 - **Accepted risk:** hop IDs and inner payload are cleartext at each layer unless the app seals content.
 Not Sphinx.